OHBA-analysis/osl-dynamics/doc/index.rst

     **Gohil C., Huang R., Roberts E., van Es M.W.J., Quinn A.J., Vidaurre D., Woolrich M.W.
 (2023) osl-dynamics: A toolbox for modelling fast dynamic brain activity. eLife 12:RP91949 https://doi.org/10.7554/eLife.91949.2**

+If you would like to request new features or if you're confident that you have found a bug, please create a new issue on the `GitHub issues <https://github.com/OHBA-analysis/osl-dynamics/issues>`_ page.

 .. |logo1| image:: https://avatars.githubusercontent.com/u/15248840?s=200&v=4
     :width: 125px
     :target: https://www.win.ox.ac.uk/research/our-locations/OHBA